camunda/camunda-8-js-sdk/README.md

 npm i @camunda8/sdk
 ```

-## A note on entity key types in the JavaScript SDK

-Entity keys in Camunda 8 are stored and represented as int64 numbers.
-The range of int64 extends to numbers that cannot be represented by the JavaScript `number` type.
-To deal with this, int64 keys are serialised by the SDK as the JavaScript `string` type.
-See [this issue](https://github.com/camunda-community-hub/camunda-8-js-sdk/issues/78) for more details.

 ## Usage

 In this release, the functionality of the Camunda Platform 8 is exposed via dedicated clients for the component APIs.